Custom Certify/Signature Page

 1. Go to Database → Application Logic.

-2. Select the requirement you created in step 3.
+2. Select the requirement you created in the previous step.

 3. Set the requirement’s Status to Active.